By Claire Bacon, ACN, CNC

 Calamari Oil is our favorite for kids, because it tastes great right off the spoon!
 This one has our highest concentration of DHA, so it is very supportive of cognition and for people with focus issues.

-Olprima EPA/DHA is a relatively new fish oil product, and is more concentrated than the others we offer.
+Olprima EPA/DHA is more concentrated than the others we offer.
 It maintains a good balance between EPA and DHA, but puts more bang-for-your-buck in each tiny perle.